angarsky/diveintopython/learn/modules/popular_modules.md

 ## Requests Module

 The Requests module in Python is an HTTP library that allows you to send HTTP/1.1 requests using Python.
-However, if you encounter the error `no module named requests” when trying to use the `requests` module in Python, it means that the module is not installed or is not accessible in your environment.
+However, if you encounter the error `no module named requests` when trying to use the `requests` module in Python, it means that the module is not installed or is not accessible in your environment.

 To install the [requests](https://pypi.org/project/requests/) module, you can simply run the following command in your terminal: